OSPF Multi-Area

 LSA types — what each router sees

 OSPF traffic between areas is summarized using different LSA types.
-For CCNA, know these:
+For CCNP, know these:

 | LSA Type | Name | Origin | Scope |